kmamal/node-sdl/README.md

 For the most part it's better to treat scancode values as arbitrary/meaningless, but SDL does provide a scancode enumeration with values based on the [USB usage page standard](https://www.usb.org/sites/default/files/documents/hut1_12v2.pdf) so you should be able to derive some meaning from the scancodes if your keyboard is compatible.

-More commonly, you don't care about the physical key itself but about the "meaning" associated with each key: the character that it produces ("a", "b", "@", " ", .e.t.c) or the function that it corresponds to ("Esc", "F4", "Ctrl",  e.t.c.).
+More commonly, you don't care about the physical key itself but about the "meaning" associated with each key: the character that it produces ("a", "b", "@", " ", .e.t.c.) or the function that it corresponds to ("Esc", "F4", "Ctrl",  e.t.c.).
 Your operating system provides a "keyboard mapping" that associates physical keys with their corresponding meaning.
 Changing the keyboard mapping (for example by changing the language from English to German) will also change the corresponding meaning for each key (in the English-German example: the "y" and "z" keys will be switched).
 These meanings are represented as [virtual key strings](#virtual-keys).